WwweiLi/PMDNet-Polarimetric-Multivariable-Decoupling-Network-for-Enhancing-Nowcasting/README.md

 # PMDNet
-Pytorch Lightning implementation of paper "PMDNet-Polarimetric-Multivariable-Decoupling-Network-for-Enhancing-Nowcasting"
+Pytorch Lightning implementation of paper "PMDNet:Polarimetric Multivariable Decoupling Network for Enhancing Nowcasting"

 We will release the full version code soon after the paper has been published.